 This model would be great for a small space and also in a smaller room because the internal sound system is low wattage as compared to the 40 watt 4-speaker sound of the PX-870 with its more powerful 256-note polyphony sound chip and upgraded stereo sampling.
 The PX-770 has a USB output to connect to external devices and it has a stereo headphone jack for private practice.

-If you want a furniture cabinet type digital piano at a very low price and don’t want to buy those off-brand cheap “PSO” (piano shaped object) digital pianos like Williams, Artesia, Suzuki, and other brands that we don’t recommend. then we suggest that this Casio would be a better investment unless you can move up to the PX-870.
-We anticipate the PX-770 will be a current model all through 2021 and possibly beyond that time as it is still relatively new technology.
+If you want a furniture cabinet type digital piano at a very low price and don’t want to buy those off-brand cheap “PSO” (piano shaped object) digital pianos that we don’t recommend, then we suggest that this Casio would be a better investment unless you can move up to the PX-870.
+We anticipate the PX-770 will be a current model all through 2022 and possibly beyond.